AlejandroGCorzo/AlejandroGCorzo/README.md

 </h1>

 <p>
-Hello!👋
-My name is Alejandro Gabriel Corzo ↙

-🔸Full stack developer graduated from SoyHenry!!🎓

-🔸Oriented to Back-End, with experience in Front-End logic and functionalities and with desire to continue training in all areas! 👨‍💻
+Hi there! 👋 My name is Alejandro Gabriel Corzo.
+I started my path in the Web Development world 1 year ago.
+Among other courses and workshops, I am a certified Full Stack Developer in HENRY bootcamp, adding +1200 hours of academic experience in programming with real, individual and group projects.

+I love the idea of creating and providing solutions wherever they are needed.
+I seek to apply these passions in web development where I am convinced that I can extensively use my creativity and problem solving skills.
+I like to learn new things, have an organized routine and enjoy constant learning.
+I really enjoy working in a group and I am also very good individually.

+Why me? 🙋‍♂️
-🔸I consider myself excellent in my problem solving skills.
-I am willing to learn from my co-workers and to help those in need.
-Thus developing a good teamwork environment and better human relations. 💪
+I am a curious person and always looking for the best way to accomplish tasks.
+I am willing to learn from others and to help those in need.
+According to this point of view, I believe that working in this way can achieve great results and better human relations.

 </p>